tfogo/k8s-katacoda/k8s/step3.md

 Notice that we have two services.
 One is the one we just made, and one is the service that fronts the kube-apiserver.

-The "INTERNAL_IP" is the Cluster IP that we can use to access this service.
+We can use the Cluster IP to access this service.

 `curl <cluster-ip>`